 We’re also going over some important things to know for travelers who are vegetarian, gluten-free, or have other dietary restrictions.
 Plus, we’re sharing important Japanese manners, so you don’t embarrass yourself while eating.
 You’re welcome!

 Just one more thing before we begin… You may want to read this article with a snack, because all these drool-worthy pictures and descriptions aren’t going to be easy to see on an empty stomach.
 You have been warned!

-Now that you know some handy words to help you understand Japanese cuisine, let’s start talking about all the foods to try during your trip to Japan: the delicious and the strange!
+Now that you know some handy words to help you understand Japanese cuisine, let’s start talking about all the delicious food you should try during your trip to Japan.

 We have a FREE GIFT FOR YOU!

-There are likely some dishes on this list that you’ve never heard of!
-To make this super easy, we created a PDF that you can download, print and take to Japan with you so you can remember all the tasty foods you want to try!
+There are likely some Japanese dishes on this list that you’ve never heard of.
+To make this super easy, we created a PDF that you can download, print and take to Japan with you so you can remember all the tasty foods you want to try.